forwardemail/forwardemail.net/app/views/encrypted-email/index.md

 > All other defaults are from SQLite as specified from the [official PRAGMA documentation](https://www.sqlite.org/pragma.html#pragma_auto_vacuum).

-### Concurrency and Backups
+### Concurrency

-> **tldr;** We use `rclone` for concurrent reads to your mailbox throughout our IMAP servers and a primary server for writes.
+> **tldr;** We use `rclone` and `WebSocket` for concurrent reads and writes to your encrypted SQLite mailboxes.

+#### Reads

-Your email client on your phone may resolve `imap.forwardemail.net` to one of our Digital Ocean IP addresses – and your desktop client may resolve a separate IP from a different provider altogether (such as Vultr).
+Your email client on your phone may resolve `imap.forwardemail.net` to one of our Digital Ocean IP addresses – and your desktop client may resolve a separate IP from a different [provider](#providers) altogether.

-In both cases, we want the connection to read from your database in real-time with 100% accuracy.
-This is accomplished by using `rclone` with `--vfs-cache-mode off` (the default).
-Instead of using local disk cache, the cache is read directly from the remote mount (your database) in real-time.
+Regardless of which IMAP server your email client connects to, we want the connection to read from your database in real-time with 100% accuracy:

+* This is accomplished by using `rclone` with `--vfs-cache-mode off` (the default).

+* Instead of using local disk cache, the cache is read directly from the remote mount (your database) in real-time.

+* In the event that the local file cannot be found, this indicates that `rclone` failed to mount or has an issue.
+In this case we use a `WebSocket` fallback for reads (which slightly decreases performance, but still maintains the integrity of the service).

-Each of our servers is configured to mount with consistency and alerts us in real-time of any errors.
+* Each of our servers is configured to mount with consistency and alerts us in real-time of any errors.

+#### Writes

 Writing to your database is a bit different – since SQLite is an embedded database and your mailbox lives in a single file by default.

 We had explored options such as `litestream`, `rqlite`, and `dqlite` below – however none of these satisfied our requirements.

-To accomplish writes with write-ahead-logging ("WAL") enabled (which drastically speeds up concurrency and allows one writer and multiple readers) – we need to ensure that only one server ("Primary") is responsible for doing so.
-The Primary is running on the data servers with the mounted volumes containing terabytes of encrypted mailboxes.
+To accomplish writes with write-ahead-logging ("[WAL](https://www.sqlite.org/wal.html)") enabled – we need to ensure that only one server ("Primary") is responsible for doing so.
+[WAL](https://www.sqlite.org/wal.html) drastically speeds up concurrency and allows one writer and multiple readers.

+The Primary is running on the data servers with the mounted volumes containing the encrypted mailboxes.
 From a distribution standpoint, you could consider all the individual IMAP servers behind `imap.forwardemail.net` to be secondary servers ("Secondary").

 We accomplish two-way communication with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket):

 * Primary servers use an instance of [ws](https://github.com/websockets/ws)'s `WebSocketServer` server.
 * Secondary servers use an instance of [ws](https://github.com/websockets/ws)'s `WebSocket` client that is wrapped with [websocket-as-promised](https://github.com/vitalets/websocket-as-promised) and [reconnecting-websocket](https://github.com/pladaria/reconnecting-websocket).
 These two wrappers ensure that the `WebSocket` reconnects and can send and receive data for specific database writes.

-If for any reason the Secondary servers have read issues with `rclone` (e.g. the mount failed or the `*.sqlite` file for the given alias cannot be found) – then it will fallback to use the `WebSocket` connection for reads.
+### Backups

 For backups, we simply run the SQLite `backup` command periodically, which leverages your encrypted password from an in-memory IMAP connection.